AdobeDocs/commerce-operations.en/help/installation/next-steps/configuration.md

 ### Set up iptables rules to enable various Magento services to communicate.

 Whether you have one server or many, you must open ports in the firewall to enable Magento services to communicate.
-For example, if you use the Solr search engine with {{site.data.var.ee}}, you must enable it to communicate with the web server.
+For example, if you use the Solr search engine with Adobe Commerce, you must enable it to communicate with the web server.
 If you have multiple web nodes, you must enable them to communicate with each other.

 More information: